grafana/k6-docs/src/data/markdown/docs/03 cloud/01 Creating and running a test/01 Test Builder.md

 ---
-title: "Test Builder"
+title: 'Test Builder'
-excerpt: "Details on using the k6 Request Builder to generate test scripts and take the guess work out of scripting"
+excerpt: 'Details on using the k6 Request Builder to generate test scripts and take the guess work out of scripting'
 ---

 ## Background